-Beginners to search marketing often hear about Google’s two advertising platforms, Google AdWords and Google AdSense.
+Beginners to search marketing often hear about Google’s two advertising platforms, Google Ads (formerly AdWords) and Google AdSense.
 Depending on your goals, one of these systems may be right for you, but what’s the difference between AdWords and AdSense?
 Which one makes more sense for your site?

-What’s the main difference between AdWords and AdSense?
+What’s the main difference between Google Ads (formerly AdWords) and AdSense?

-The main difference is that AdWords is used by advertisers and AdSense is used by publishers.
+The main difference is that Google Ads is used by advertisers and AdSense is used by publishers.

 AdWords lets people advertise on Google.com, the Google Search Network (including sites like AOL search and Ask.com), and the Google Display Network (content sites that are not search engines).
 Businesses use AdWords to drive targeted traffic to their website, in the hopes that some of this traffic converts to sales.
 Advertisers pay Google a certain amount per ad click.